suddenlyGiovanni/spiced_academy--socialnetwork/README.md

 ![social_network_structure]

 ## Features:
-- Registration | Authentication | Login
+> As a user, I can **register and login**.
+If I am already login, I can skip this step.

+The user can create or submit its credentials: Passwords are hashed using the bcrypt library.
+Forms include CSRF protection using the csurf npm package.

-- Users can personalize their page by adding bio and profile picture.
+> As a user, I can **personalize my page** by adding a bio and profile picture.
+> I can also update this information whenever I want.

-- Users can see who is online.
+> As a user, I can **see who is online** now.

+> As a user, I can **see a list of all of my friends**.
+I can also **manage friendship status**:
+> I can send a friendship request,
+> I can cancel ann erroneous friendship request,
+> I can accept friends requests,
+> I can terminate friendships,

-- Users can use the group chat feature to chat with everyone that is online.
+> As a user, I can **use the group chat** feature to chat with everyone that is online.

-- Users can use the private chat to talk to individual online and offline users.
+>As a user, I can **use the private chat** to talk to other friends that can be **either online or offline**.
-- Users can see a list of friends as well as make, cancel, end, and receive friend requests.

 ## Todos of additional features:
  - [ ] User Search
  - [ ] Wall Posts